gglanzani/blog.lanzani.nl/content/posts/2019-07-05-causes-of-burnout.md

 - As the line of business I am running grew, I let potential opportunities slide, as I didn't have time.

 So, right before the summer, I tricked myself into start delegating.
-I've used two tricks to help me out:
+Two things helped me out:

 - My daughter was going to be born (she's arrived yesterday), so if I wanted to enjoy time with